What is Understand the Bible in a nutshell?

 Can I use the site on mobile?

 Yes!
-There are mobile apps for iOS and Android.
+You can either use the website on mobile, or there are mobile apps for iOS and Android.
 You can find the links on every page in the side bar at the right, or down at the bottom of the page.

 There is a small nominal fee for the app, but the course content itself is free.